 - Soak dates in warm water overnight (or at least for 3-4 hours until they become soft to cut).
 Remove seeds and cut the dates into small pieces.

 - Boil the dates in 1 cup of milk, till the milk is reduced completely.
 The dates will absorb all the milk and become very soft.

 - Boil the remaining milk in a thick bottomed pan.
 Remove two tbsp milk in a small bowl and add the saffron to it.

 - Reduce the heat and keep the milk on low flame for about 40 mins until it is thick enough.
 Keep stirring the milk in between to prevent it from sticking to the bottom of the pan.

 - In a separate pan, add 2 tbsps of ghee, cardamoms and vermicelli.
 Fry for just a minute till the vermicelli is light brown.*

 - Add the roasted vermicelli to the boiling milk and cook for 10 minutes

 - Add sugar and cook for 2-3 minutes until the sugar dissolves.
 (Adjust sugar according to taste.
 The condensed milk is also sweet so you might want to taste the milk before adding sugar)

-- Add about ¼ cup of dry fruits and half the dates.
+- Add the saffron milk and about ¼ cup of dry fruits and half the dates.
 Cook for 2-3 minutes

 - Garnish with remaining dry fruits and dates.